 We lived in Canada when I was born but I grew up in Memphis, Tennessee and went to high school in Wisconsin.
 After earning a degree in advertising I worked as a marketing communications manager for a semiconductor company--this was back when chips, not software, were the economic engine driving Silicon Valley.
 Since then I've lived up and down the West Coast, including Seattle and Irvine, CA.

 I raised two sons as a (mostly) stay-at-home mom.
 When they were older, I worked as a school librarian in Southern California.
-I finally started writing seriously with the support of my (very) patient husband and the Orange County chapter of Romance Writers of America.
+I finally started writing seriously with the support of my husband and the Orange County chapter of Romance Writers of America.
 After moving back to the Bay Area, I joined the Silicon Valley chapter.
-I've now indie published four romantic suspense novels.
-My most recent, The Amnesia Paradox, is the first in a series called Unlikely Spies.
-This new series is women's romantic adventure and international intrigue.
+I've now indie published five romantic suspense novels.
+My most recent, The Marriage Paradox, is the second in a romantic thriller series called Unlikely Spies.